fjpardo/OS-Lab4/README.txt

 The process size is 10
 The job mix number is 2
 The number of references per process is 10

-The replacement algorithm is random
+The replacement algorithm is random.

 Process 1 had 2 faults and 15.5 average residency.
 Process 2 had 4 faults and 5.0 average residency.